 After deciding to visit Clearwater and Bradenton for games while in Tampa for a conference, I opted to make the short trek from my downtown hotel to watch a Tampa Yankees game at George M. Steinbrenner Field.
 I made the 15-minute drive from my hotel, and arrived armed with the code of “Peter O’Brien” to take advantage of the ticket deal on Bill Currie Ford Social Media Friday.

-Before delving into details about the stadium, fans should see the signage that greets visitors as they arrive at the ballpark.
+Before delving into details about the ballpark, fans should see the signage that greets visitors as they arrive at the stadium.